SamErde/samerde.github.io/_posts/2024-09-05-regarding-azure-and-ms-graph-modules.markdown

 > Update-AllTheThings
 > ```

 Regardless of how you update, you may find that it takes a terribly long time to update these modules.
 Minutes, even!!!
 (The horror.)
-Many people have probably followed the same steps that I did to get here, and many of us have wasted hours while waiting for Update-Module and Update-Help commands to finish.
+Many people have probably followed the same steps that I did to get here, and many of us have wasted hours while waiting for the Update-Module and Update-Help commands to finish.

-`Install-Module -Name Az`
+- `Install-Module -Name Az`
-`Install-Module -Name Microsoft.Graph`
+- `Install-Module -Name Microsoft.Graph`

 When we use these commands, we don't just install one module or two modules.
 As of this writing, the Az module includes 171 service submodules.
 (See [Azure PowerShell Modules](https://github.com/Azure/azure-powershell/blob/main/documentation/azure-powershell-modules.md).)
 The Microsoft.Graph PowerShell module includes 38 service submodules.
 (See [Microsoft Graph PowerShell Modules](https://github.com/microsoftgraph/msgraph-sdk-powershell/wiki/MS-Graph-PowerShell-Modules).)